-Hoppers aren't limited to just coal however.
+Hoppers aren't limited to just coal, however.
 Gravel, ballast, coke, ore - any number of aggregates can be hauled in hoppers.

-The hopper evolved from the gondola in the 1880s and 1890s The addition of doors and angled slope... sheets to facilitate gravity unloading made these cars much more efficient.
+The hopper evolved from the gondola in the 1880s and 1890s The addition of... doors and angled slope sheets to facilitate gravity unloading made these cars much more efficient.

 The next major evolution wouldn't come until the 1930s when a roof was added and the covered hopper emerged for bulk loading of aggregates which needed to be kept dry.
-It would take another thirty years before these cars would take the lead on boxcars for hauling common commodities like grain, flour and cement.
+It would take another thirty years before these cars would take the lead on boxcars for hauling common commodities like grain, flour, and cement.

 Today, hoppers remain a common freight car, especially in coal service.
-Gondolas haven't completely gone away however.
+Gondolas haven't completely gone away, however.
 Large capacity gondolas which can be unloaded upside down in giant rotary dumpers offer the capacity of a hopper without the maintenance of moving doors.

 Hoppers still come in many shapes and sizes, each customized for the load it must carry.
 Smaller cars tend to carry heavier materials.
-Coke or woodchip hoppers for example can be quite large since these loads are less dense.
+Coke or woodchip hoppers, for example, can be quite large since these loads are less dense.
 Ore jennies, a variation on the common hopper, are by comparison quite small but their tonnage capacity may be the same as the coke hopper more than three times its size.

-One reason many modelers need a lot of hoppers is that they are commonly found in large blocks in a train.
+One reason many modelers need a lot of hoppers is that they are commonly found in large blocks on a train.
 Today a unit train, an entire train for a single customer, is the most common way to move coal.
 On these trains, all of the cars may be exactly the same except for the road number.
 Even in early times, solid trains of coal from the mines were common on most railroads.
-These trains had to be sorted at the yards along the way however, adding to the cost and time of shipping.
+These trains had to be sorted at the yards along the way, however, adding to the cost and time of shipping.

 Whether by the carload or by the train, most modelers will find a reason to add some hoppers to their roster.
 Operations involving hoppers, especially coal mines, are one of the most popular choices in modeling.

 The tips below will help you put your hoppers to good use on your model railroad.
-Of course a little imagination is all that is required to change many of these themes to work with a quarry, steel mill, power plant, ore dock, etc. All you'll really need to do to your hopper fleet is change the colors of the loads!
+Of course, a little imagination is all that is required to change many of these themes to work with a quarry, steel mill, power plant, ore dock, etc. All you'll really need to do to your hopper fleet is change the colors of the loads!

 01 of 05